A 3D lattice defect and efficient computations in topological MBQC: Circuit volume optimization

 \subsection{Compacting the magic state distillation circuit}

 We now use the remaining topological equivalence to further compact the Reed-Muller circuit.
-For this, we consider again Figure~\ref{fig:Big Equivalence}.
+For this, we again consider Figure~\ref{fig:Big Equivalence}.
 The red pattern forms a `panel' divided into eight compartments.
 Folding along the horizontal red line, the panel can be wrapped on itself to form a rectangular cuboid.
 The result is displayed in Figure~\ref{fig: 8 lines in a rectangle cube}.
 Not only is this very compact, we also immediately see that the volume is 16 unit cells that are shared with the other boxes.
 The Reed-Muller code requires 5 of such boxes to be connected appropriately.
 The geometry proposed in Figure~\ref{fig: circuit distillation}(b) does so in a compact way, resulting in a fundamental volume $V_A$ for the Reed-Muller encoding of 192 unit cells.
 This is to be compared with the `naive' circuit of Figure~\ref{fig: circuit distillation}(a) in the appendix, which requires 336 unit cells.
 These are the values used in Table~\ref{table: gates volume and length}.
+Our optimization compares with the bridge transformations \cite{fowler2013bridgeloweroverheadquantum}, but does not perform as well as \cite{Hanks2020CompressionWithZXCalculus} which achieves a final volume of 125 for the Reed-Muller encoding.
+The `loop-to-box' transformations we present here is a new method that could be combined with previous ones to further improve MBQC in the 3D cluster state.